icshwi/e3training/workbook/chapter07.md

 ## New dependency module

-If we postulate that we (due to new requirements or critical bugs in an existent IOC) need to swap from *StreamDevice* version `2.7.14p` to `2.8.4`, we have to consider two dependency modules (*Asyn* and *pcre*).
-Here, for the sake of brevity, we will only consider the *Asyn* dependence.
-Before swapping, we need to consider if the existing *Asyn* module is both sufficient for our needs and compatible with *StreamDevice* `2.8.4`.
+If we postulate that we (due to new requirements or critical bugs in an existent IOC) need to swap from *StreamDevice* version `2.7.14p` to `2.8.4`, we have to consider two dependency modules (*asyn* and *pcre*).
+Here, for the sake of brevity, we will only consider the *asyn* dependence.
+Before swapping, we need to consider if the existing *asyn* module is both sufficient for our needs and compatible with *StreamDevice* `2.8.4`.

 * If it is, recall what we did in [Chapter 3](chapter03.md).

   > Note that this makes a strong assumption that the list of source files in `2.7.14p` and `2.8.4` are the same.
 If some files have been added or removed between the versions, we have to modify `StreamDevice.Makefile` accordingly.
 Whenever this is the case, contact the maintainer of e3.

-* If it isn't, we have to install a new *Asyn* version using our current e3 environment.
+* If it isn't, we have to install a new *asyn* version using our current e3 environment.
 The procedure is here the same with *StreamDevice* in [Chapter 3](chapter03.md).
-In our case, there are neither new files nor deleted files between *Asyn* versions `4.33` and `4.34`, and we can thus build the new version of asyn with the same `asyn.Makefile`:
+In our case, there are neither new files nor deleted files between *asyn* versions `4.33` and `4.34`, and we can thus build the new version of asyn with the same `asyn.Makefile`:

   ```console
   [iocuser@host:e3-asyn]$ make vars